rmisio/ob-client-v2/README.md

 -------
 `npm run lint` will run eslint on the JS files.

-`npm watch-lint` will run eslint on any JS file changes.
+`npm run watch-lint` will run eslint on any JS file changes.

-_Please Note:_ If contributing, PR's with linting errors will not be merged.
+_If contributing, PR's with linting errors will not be merged._